Tax Management India. Com

 X X X X Extracts X X X X

-..... ond appeals before us, as such we are seized of the matter.
+..... come up in second appeals before us, as such we are seized of the matter.
 14. The assessee has taken the following five substantive grounds which are common to all the assessment years.
 "1.
 That the order was bad in law in as much as the reopening proceedings under s.
 147(b) were misconceived, irregular and invalid.
 2. That the ld. officer erred in facts and in law in issuing a notice under s.
 148 and reopening the assessment merely on the basis of fresh application of his mind to an old and regularly discussed issue and the order under s.
 143(3)/147 read with s.
 144B was illegal and without jurisdiction.
 3. That the reasons for reopening were not valid and the records of different assessment years would show positive evidence and materials that the question was gone into before original assessments and the reopening did not satisfy the requirements of law.
 4. That the ld. officer erred in facts and in law in disregarding the regular method of accounting regularly employed by the appellant company and the ld. officer could not overrule the mandatory provisions of s.
 145(1) and could not reject the method on the basis of an unreasonable interpretation.
-5. That the bonus set-on reserve .....
+5. That the bonus set-on .....

 X X X X Extracts X X X X